rohan0508/ML-Project---Linear-Regression/README.md

 # ML-Project---Linear-Regression
-Created a linear regression model to predict the sales value of each product of a company for the next 12 weeks.
+Developed a linear regression model to predict the sales value of each product of a company for the next 12 weeks.